-• Based on the research you have gathered and the areas you have identified as lacking, that will enable you to develop your methodology/approach to your research.
+Based on the research you have gathered and the areas you have identified as lacking, that will enable you to develop your methodology/approach to your research.

-What is a Methodology/Evidence?
+What is a methodology?

-- Deals with a set or sets of rules and/or procedure used to attain your stated objectives.
-A methodology is not necessarily the same as your own methods. - Your methodology should link back to your literature review and explain why you chose your methods and the basis of your choice. - Appropriateness depends on your research question or problem statement. - The methodology should be a plan to set out what you want to do.
+- Deals with a set or set of rules, methods, and/or procedures used to obtain your stated methods.
+Your methodology is not quite the same as your methods. - Your methodology should link back to your literature review and explain why you chose your specific methods and the basis of your choice. - Do not include your data (questionnaires, lab results) here.
+Put them in your appendices. - Method appropriateness depends on your research question(s) or problem statement(s). - The methodology should be a plan to set out what you want to do.

-Methods vs Methodology:
+Methods vs Methodology